 Every year on 17 April World Haemophilia Day is recognised worldwide to increase awareness of haemophilia, von Willebrand disease and other inherited bleeding disorders.
 This is a critical effort since with increased awareness comes better diagnosis and access to care for the millions who remain without treatment.

-17 April 17 2020 is the 30th anniversary of World Haemophilia Day!
+2020 saw the 30th anniversary of World Haemophilia Day.
 The longevity of this celebration is proof of the dedication and tight-knit nature of our community.

-The theme of World Haemophilia Day in 2020 is Get+involved.
-Whether you are a person with a bleeding disorder, a family member or caregiver, a corporate partner, a volunteer, or a healthcare provider, we want to encourage you to help increase the awareness of inherited bleeding disorders and the need to make access to adequate care possible everywhere in the world.
+The theme of World Haemophilia Day in 2020 was Get+involved.
+We encouraged our community to help increase the awareness of inherited bleeding disorders and of the need to make access to adequate care possible everywhere in the world.

 Sign up for the latest news, events and our free National Haemophilia magazine